 - Including a full Welsh breakfast and use of the leisure facilities

-- Plus a 2 course dinner in Blas Restaurant
+- 2 course dinner in our Blas restaurant

-You can find out more and enter here: Visit Caerphilly until Sunday 20th May 2018.
+You can find out more and enter here on our Facebook page here.

 History of Caerphilly

 Caerphilly is famous for lending its name to the popular cheese, which is thought to have been created to provide food to the local coal miners.
 Production died out after World War II with mass production being moved to Somerset and Whiltshire, however over the last 20 years or so local producers have starting to supply this again.

 During the 1700’s Caerphilly began to grow into a market town as the south wales Valleys underwent massive growth through industrialisation.
 The coal industry to this day still marks the landscape, and evidence of this can be found throughout.
 Other towns in the borough include Bedwas, Risca, Ystrad Mynach, Newbridge, Blackwood, Bargoed, New Tredegar and Rhymney.

 Landmarks aren’t the only ones putting Caerphilly on the map; more recently comedian and magician Tommy Cooper, Arsenal midfielder Aaron Ramsey, ITV’s This Morning Presenter Matt Johnson and Cardiff City and Wales footballer Robert Earnshaw lived in the borough following his family’s move from Zambia.

 Caerphilly Castle is Wales’ largest and Britain’s second largest castle behind Windsor.
 At the beginning of the 15th century it was attacked by Owain Glyndwr, the last native Prince of Wales, who took over the castle.
 In 1648 during the Civil War, Oliver Cromwell’s army caused great damage to the south east tower, so it now leans at a greater angle the more famous Leaning Tower of Pisa.